soft sourdough breadsticks

 6. Cover pan with plastic wrap and allow breadsticks to proof in a warm place (75°-80°F) for 1-2 hours, or until they look "poofy."
 Meanwhile, preheat oven to 400°F.

 8. Use a pastry brush to brush hot breadsticks with the 1½ tablespoons melted butter.
-Immediately sprinkle with coarse salt garlic powder to taste.
+Immediately sprinkle with coarse salt and garlic powder to taste.

 9. Serve breadsticks warm, or allow to cool completely before freezing in an airtight container.